A Changing Organisation

 The Conference has been the leading emergency fixture bureau in the country since its inception.

-A new online fixture bureau is being launched, free to use by Member clubs, which will also enable Clubs to offer their own, or search for, available grounds.
+Our online fixture bureau is free for use by Member clubs, which will also enable Clubs to offer their own, or search for, available grounds.
 The bureau is open to member clubs and schools and will operate both as an emergency fixture bureau and for planning fixtures for the forthcoming season.
 Uniquely it will enable those seeking fixtures to describe the standard of opposition required in terms which have stood the test of time on the long running telephone bureau.

 The telephone fixture bureau will continue to operate at a modest cost to clubs as before.